-On the other hand, if we use a longer window, we may not be able to keep up with the temporal changes.
+On the other hand, if we use a larger window, we may be unable to track relatively fast temporal changes.

 This paper presents a {\it time-varying graph learning} method based on time-varying graph factor analysis (TGFA), which is an extension of its static counterpart, static graph factor analysis (SGFA) \cite{dong2016}.
-We propose the TGFA-based methods to estimate time-varying graphs from a collection of spatiotemporal measurements.
-The SGFA formulates a signal generation model based on a graph signal processing (GSP) perspective, where it is assumed that the observed signals have some specific spectral properties with respect to graph Fourier transform (GFT) of the graph to be learned.
-For example, if a multivariate Gaussian model is chosen, it leads to observed signals generated from a Gaussian distribution whose inverse covariance matrix (i.e., precision matrix) is given by the graph Laplacian of the underlying graph \cite{dong2016, dong2019}.
-Unlike SGFA, TGFA considers the graph evolution as illustrated in Fig. \ref{fig:tgfa}.
-The graph evolution can be represented by a sequence of graph Laplacians and their corresponding temporal variations.
+We propose TGFA-based methods to estimate TV graphs from a collection of spatiotemporal measurements.
+SGFA assumes a signal generation model based on a graph signal processing (GSP) perspective, with the observed signals having specific spectral properties with respect to the graph Fourier transform (GFT) of the graph to be learned.
+For example, under a multivariate Gaussian model, we assume that observed signals are generated from a Gaussian distribution whose inverse covariance matrix is given by the graph Laplacian of the underlying graph \cite{dong2016, dong2019}.
+Unlike SGFA, TGFA considers the graph evolution, which is represented by a sequence of graph Laplacians as illustrated in \autoref{fig:tgfa}.

-This study focuses on two time-varying graph models, with the following two properties:
+This study focuses on three separate TV graph models, each corresponding to one of the following properties: